Feedback linearisation of mechanical systems using data-driven models: Conclusion

 \section{Conclusion}

-In this paper, a data-driven model predictive control (MPC) approach towards feedback linearisation of nonlinear mechanical systems was presented.
+In this paper, a data-driven approach towards feedback linearisation of nonlinear mechanical systems was presented.
 The introduced framework is especially designed for nonlinear mechanical systems, but is theoretically applicable to any plant that can be modelled as a linear, time-invariant system with static output nonlinearities in the feedback path.
-A reference tracking methodology was proposed that eliminates the undesirable nonlinearities, while at the same time preserves the important linear dynamics.
-Based on a new outer-loop input, an online reference trajectory with time-varying length is generated at every discrete time step.
-By tracking this reference, the input-output relation between the new outer-loop input and the measured output is governed by the desirable linear part of the nonlinear model.
+An optimisation-free model-based reference tracking methodology was proposed that eliminates the undesirable nonlinearities from the input-output response, while at the same time preserves the important linear dynamics.

-The dynamic models exploited in this work are identified by exclusively processing experimental data, whereas the tracking problem is solved by means of a model predictive controller, which, due to its integral action property, achieves very low tracking errors.
-Moreover, by smartly utilising the available reference information, the apparent nonlinear MPC control problem is transformed into a computationally efficient linear optimisation problem with an analytical global minimum.

-The presented work incorporates all the steps from nonlinear system identification to controller implementation, as well as an intuitive nonparametric nonlinearity analysis.
-Robustness tests in a realistic simulation environment showed that the MPC controller achieves very low tracking errors when severe modelling errors are present, or when the model is extrapolated outside its fitting region.
+The presented work incorporated controller design and implementation, as well as an intuitive nonparametric nonlinearity analysis.
+Robustness tests in a realistic simulation environment showed that the linearising controller achieves very low tracking errors when severe modelling errors are present, or when the model is extrapolated outside its fitting region.
 Here, linearising performance is mainly hampered by the unscented Kalman filter, which relies significantly more on an accurate model.
 Experimental results on a prototype of a highly nonlinear positioning system confirmed the excellent working of the proposed framework.
-Suggestions for future research are the extension of the proposed method to the multi-input multi-output case, or to systems that cannot be represented by the model structure in Fig. \ref{fig:underlying}, \textit{e.g.}, systems with input and/or state nonlinearities.
+Suggestions for future research are the extension of the proposed method to the multi-input multi-output case, and to systems with input and state nonlinearities.